wilsonmar/Salesforce/README.md

 Technologically:

-  * The <strong>declarative</strong> aspects of the platform with CRUD style security permissions model.
+  * The <strong>declarative</strong> aspects of the platform is why the company's main number  is 800.NO-SOFTWARE.

+    It has CRUD style security permissions model.
 Learn this first.

   * The <strong>Apex</strong> (Java-like) object-oriented programming language managing classes and triggers defined in a database.